VP-8

-Patrol Squadron Eight (VP-8) is a U.S. Navy land-based patrol squadron stationed at Naval Air Station Jacksonville, Florida (USA).
+Patrol Squadron Eight (VP-8) is a U.S. Navy land-based patrol squadron stationed at Naval Air Station Jacksonville, Florida (US).
 VP-8 is tasked to undertake maritime patrol, anti-submarine warfare (ASW), and intelligence, surveillance and reconnaissance (ISR) missions.
 The Squadron is equipped with the Boeing P-8A Poseidon.

 The squadron was originally established as Patrol Squadron 201 (VP-201) on 1 September 1942, redesignated Patrol Bombing Squadron 201 (VPB-201) on 1 October 1944, redesignated Patrol Squadron 201 (VP-201) on 15 May 1946, redesignated Patrol Squadron, Medium Seaplane 1 (VP-MS-1) on 15 November 1946, redesignated Patrol Squadron, Medium Landplane 8 (VP-ML-8) on 5 June 1947 and redesignated Patrol Squadron 8 (VP-8) on 1 September 1948.
 It is the second squadron to be designated VP-8, the first VP-8 was redesignated VP-24 on 1 July 1939.

 Operational history

 World War II

 VP-201 was established at NAS Norfolk, Virginia on 1 September 1942, under the operational command of FAW5, flying PBM-3 Mariner seaplanes.
 The squadron was sent on 6 October 1942 to NAS Banana River, Florida, where most of the operational unit training was undertaken.
 The squadron received its own new PBM-3C aircraft on 1 December 1942.

 On 6 February 1943 VP-201 returned to its home port at NAS Norfolk.
 Flight crew training continued concurrently with patrol operations along the Atlantic seaboard as a part of Task Force 28 in the Eastern Sea Frontier.
 On 27 May 1943 the squadron's PBM-3C aircraft were replaced by the newer PBM-3S with improved radar.
 After refitting, a six-aircraft detachment deployed to NAS Bermuda.
 Patrols were flown ranging out to 800 mi, lasting 12 to 18 hours.
 Convoys to and from Europe were covered in a radius of 500 mi from Bermuda.
 On 9 July 1943 Lieutenant Soverel and crew attacked U-134 off Bermuda, the submarine, caught on the surface, manned its potent anti-aircraft (AA) defenses and heavily damaged the PBM-3S, forcing it to return to base.
 As a result of this encounter, subsequent patrols were made in pairs of aircraft.
 On 30 July 1943 VP-201 held a change of command at NAS Norfolk, the former commanding officer, Lieutenant Commander M. H. Tuttle, and half of the squadron personnel and assets were transferred to form the cadre of a new PB4Y-1 Liberator squadron, VB-111, the remainder of the squadron and its newly assigned personnel were transferred the next week to a new home port at NAS Bermuda under the administrative control of the Commander Bermuda Air Group.
 An intensive period of training ensued.